csthomps/s386-blog/_posts/2023-09-01-first-post.md

 ```
 It even gave me links to each of those articles and resources it suggested, making it easy to go research and dive deep into them if I chose to.
 As you can see, ChatGPT can make the process of brainstorming ideas and subtopics much faster than it would be if you did it yourself.
 It even has the capability to find you sources you can use to research and cite in your blog.

-One warning is to keep in mind ChatGPT's knowledge cutoff, which is around September 2021.
-Because of that, it may not be able to give you current, recent research from after that date.
+One thing to keep in mind is that ChatGPT has a knowledge cutoff.
+Because of this, it may not be able to give you current, up to date research from since its cutoff.
 However, it can still be a great way to get a good idea of where to look and what to look for.

 ---
 ---